Gorilla – 10 Interesting Facts about Gorillas

 The roars and screams indicate signal and warning signs and produced mostly by silverbacks.
 Then when they are in relaxation and feeding time, there is a sound of deep, rumbling hiccups that suggest contentment and are heard repeatedly.

-The mountain gorillas like sleeping at midday.
-Mountain gorillas rarely drink water because they get much of their water from the plants they feed on.
+The giant primates like sleeping at midday.
+The giant primates rarely drink water because they get much of their water from the plants they feed on.

-They will also use leaves, twigs and vines to make beds for their babies and themselves when they sleep which is really magical and uncommon practice to other gorillas.
+They will also use leaves, twigs and vines to make beds for their babies and themselves when they sleep which is really magical and uncommon practice to other individuals.

-That’s why tourists are encouraged while visiting the gorilla families to have a limited number of people like 8 members and they are advised to spend with gorillas only 1hr a day.
+That’s why tourists are encouraged while visiting the gorilla families to have a limited number of people like 8 members and they are advised to spend with gentle giants only 1hr a day.

 Therefore, with all that in mind, tourists who are going for a gorilla safari in Uganda, Rwanda and democratic republic of Congo should be vigilant and clearly take note of the mountain gorilla characteristics for an incredible Gorilla Trekking safari experience.